JanNeuendorf/SVC16/specification/specification.typ

 The question of how the emulation is run should never matter to the person writing the program or game.
 This means there can be no features that might only be available in one implementation.
 It also means that the performance characteristics must be the same.
-An emulator can either run the system at the intended speed, or it can not.
+An emulator either runs the system at the intended speed or it does not.

 = General Principles